Vala Assay: #NT4

-This assay measures the fluorescence of calcium indicator Rhod-4 at 4 Hz for 2 minutes to capture neuronal and microglial calcium transient activity on a cell-by-cell basis.
-After live imaging, the cells are fixed, immunolabeled, and imaged for cell-specific markers (e.g., βIII tubulin for neurons and IBA1 for microglia).
-Vala’s CyteSeer® image analysis program first aligns the live and immunofluorescence images to confirm the identity of each cell.
-CyteSeer® then reports a range of parameters (percent of active cells, event frequency, mean and maximum peak amplitudes, peak width, etc.) to provide a comprehensive picture of how each compound affects neuronal and microglial calcium activity.
+This assay measures the fluorescence of voltage indicator FluoVolt at 60 Hz for 10 seconds to capture neuronal action potentials on a cell-by-cell basis.
+Vala’s CyteSeer® image analysis program then reports a range of parameters (percent of active cells, event frequency, mean and maximum peak amplitudes, peak width, etc.) to provide a comprehensive picture of how each compound affects neuronal action potentials.
+This assay can be run concurrently with the neuronal calcium transient assay #NT3 to compare compound effects on calcium and voltage activity.

 CyteSeer® Data Readout